We provide two plugins that allow you to control who can access what on your WordPress site. This is simple way to understand the difference:

 - PublishPress Permissions allows you to control who can publish Posts with a particular Status, Category or Tag, or even Posts without a specific Category or Tag.

-Here's another comparison, this time using Pages:
+Here's another specific comparison, this time using Pages:

 - PublishPress Capabilities allows you to control who can read all your Pages.